Mark Metcalf: Personal life

 Metcalf has one son Julius with Elizabeth "Libby" Wick.
 The couple moved from Los Angeles, California to Bayside, Wisconsin in 2000.
 They owned and operated a restaurant in nearby Mequon, Wisconsin called Libby Montana.
-Metcalf filed for divorce in 2003 and since 2006 Wick has been the sole owner of the restaurant.
-However, in late 2024, the restaurant closed permanently.
+Metcalf filed for divorce in 2003; starting in 2006, Wick was the sole owner of the restaurant.
+In late 2024, the restaurant closed permanently.

 In 2013, Metcalf moved to Missoula, Montana, to be closer to Julius, who was a student at the University of Montana.

 Metcalf is a longtime advocate for Alzheimer’s research and awareness raising.